kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_05_Lab5_Ex2_Safe_Links.md

 10. Select the **Send** button.
 Select Holly's **Sent Items** folder to verify the message was sent.

-11. You now want to go the MOD Administrator's Inbox in Outlook and validate whether the Safe Links policy you created in the prior task worked on the email that you just sent from Holly to the MOD Administrator.<br/>
+11. You now want to go the ODL user's Inbox in Outlook and validate whether the Safe Links policy you created in the prior task worked on the email that you just sent from Holly to the ODL user.<br/>

     To do this, you must first switch to the Client 2 VM (**LON-CL2**).